-• Quality monitoring surveys were carried out to obtain relative's and staff thoughts about the home.
+• Quality monitoring surveys were carried out to obtain staff views about the home.
 The results were positive.
-Feedback was sought from people during regular one to one meetings with them.
+Feedback was sought from people during regular residents' meetings where people discussed meal times and activities.

-Working in partnership with others: • Staff told us they would work in partnership with other agencies such as health and social professionals if people were not well, to ensure people were in the best of health.
-15 Northbrook Care Home Inspection report 15 August 2023
+Working in partnership with others:

+• Staff told us they would work in partnership with other agencies such as health and social care professionals to ensure people were in the best of health.